renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - Added asides for designing the named magic items, and modifying powers.
 - Added the Flashback Anchor.
 - Added a chapter on common hazards.
+  - which has fire, drowning, falling, realistic and stupid traps, and other fun things.
+- Some editing and clean-up in *representing a character* and other chapters.

 Feedback Questions